 Police briefly detain and interview drivers going through the checkpoint to identify those suspected of drinking and driving.
 Often, police set up these checkpoints on holiday weekends when people are more likely to drive while intoxicated.
-In fact, the Center for Disease Control and Prevention estimates these roadblocks prevent almost 1 out of 10 deaths resulting from drinking and driving.
+The Center for Disease Control and Prevention estimates these roadblocks prevent almost 1 out of 10 deaths resulting from drinking and driving.

 Technically, the Constitution states an officer of the law must have probable cause to conduct a traffic stop.
 However, the U.S. Supreme Court ruled that the “degree of intrusion” resulting from sobriety checkpoints does not exceed the danger drunk drivers pose on the road.
 Therefore, DUI checkpoints are an exception to search and seizure provisions outlined in the U.S. Constitution.